mhmdahmedfathi/Tasks_NTI/Task2/README.md

 data added

 ```
-### If you try to add customer with the same name, you will get this output in the console
+### If you try to add customer with the same name, you will get this output in the console ** and sure every other validation is set **
 ```
  Sorry about that but Customer with this name already exists